striezel/weather-information-collector/docker/readme.md

     docker build -t weather .
     docker run -d weather

 into your terminal.
 That's it.
+If you are on Linux (or a compatible system with Bash) you can also use the utility script for building the image and starting a container from that image:

+    ./start.sh

 For a more detailed walkthrough see below.

 ## Setting up the Docker container